soxueren/atsd/api/network/README.md

 # Network API

-Network API provides a set of plain text commands for inserting numeric time series, key=value properties, and tagged messages into Axibase Time Series Database via **TCP** and **UDP** network protocols.
+Network API provides a set of plain text commands for inserting numeric time series, key=value properties, and tagged messages into the Axibase Time Series Database (ATSD) via **TCP** and **UDP** network protocols.

-You can use `netcat`, `telnet`, `UNIX pipes`, and any programming language such as [Java](examples/AtsdTcpClient.java) that lets you connect to ATSD server via TCP/UDP protocol.
+You can use `netcat`, `telnet`, `UNIX pipes`, and any programming language such as [Java](examples/AtsdTcpClient.java) that lets you connect to the ATSD server via TCP/UDP protocol.

 ## Supported Commands